evilsocket/www.pwnagotchi.ai/content/installation/_index.md

 ![Difference between Waveshare 2.13inch V1 and V2 display.
 Image ghosting effect on V1.](https://i.imgur.com/IUTJ4Ia.jpg)
 - Avoid the Waveshare eInk **3-color** display.
 The refresh time is 15 seconds.
 - Avoid the Pimoroni Inky pHAT **v1.** They're discontinued due to a faulty hardware part source used in manufacturing that resulted in high failure rates.
+- The DFRobot display has partial refresh support, two hardware GPIO buttons, as well as a passthrough header for connecting other things, like serial GPS modules, RTCs, LEDs, etc.

 ### Case